nybatista/spyne-starter-app/README.md

 ## Spyne Example App ##
-This mashup reveals the basic structure of a Spyne application, including the routing system. <br/>Webpack is used as the server and build methods.</br>
+This mashup reveals the basic structure of a Spyne application, including its routing system. <br/>Webpack is used as the server and build methods.</br>

 https://example.spynejs.org